ImageMagick/Usage-Markdown/bugs/future/index.md

 ## Future Development Proposals

 This is a list of existing problems, and wants in ImageMagick.
-It is also a sort of un-offical guide for things I may try to implement in IM.
+It is also a sort of unofficial guide for things I may try to implement in IM.

 Anything listed here is open for review, comment or suggestion, but should be taken with a grain of salt as they may never actually be implemented. though the more comments people make on the [ImageMagick Discussion Forum](../../forum_link.cgi?f=1) and in emails to me, the more likely it will get implemented!